basshelal/ESP32-RemoteCamera/components/common/README.md

 # Common

-Component containing common utilities such as data structures and algorithms, these can be run and tested separately from ESP-IDF
+Component containing common utilities such as data structures and algorithms without any dependence on ESP-IDF, thus, these can (in the future) be tested on the host machine without the need to run on the ESP32